Articles

 Insomnia and other disorders

-Insomnia is linked to a number of physical and mental health disorders.
-Ongoing lack of sleep increases your risk of health conditions such as high blood pressure, heart disease, diabetes and chronic pain.
-Some medications, including over-the-counter medications, also can contribute to insomnia.
+Ongoing lack of sleep increases your risk of health conditions such as anxiety, depression, high blood pressure, heart disease, diabetes and long-term pain.
+Some medicines, including those available without a prescription, also can cause insomnia.

-If you have a condition or medication that's linked to insomnia, talk to your doctor about how best to manage these along with sleep problems.
-Insomnia is unlikely to get better without treatment.
+If your insomnia is related to a medical condition or to a medicine you're taking, talk to your health care provider about how best to manage sleep problems.
+Insomnia is not likely to get better without treatment.